 The events this week have been few but potentially momentous.
 It’s always difficult to report on meetings in which important ideas were discussed, but no specific actions taken, so we’ll just get right to the news items in brief:

 • Last week’s long weekend trip to the University of Notre Dame was very productive.
-We had a series of meetings, notably with Dr. Ryan Madison of the Center for Ethics and Culture, and Fr.
+We had a series of meetings, notably with Dr. Ryan Madison of the Center for Ethics and Culture (who said he wanted to collaborate with Justice University), and Fr.
 Edward Krause, C.S.C., Ph.D.
 We missed meeting with Dr. Nell Newton, Dean of the Law School, but she was out of town.
 The primary focus of the meetings was how to counter the shift from reason to faith as the basis of the natural law, and to reintegrate sound principles of justice back into academia.
 As both the solidarist jurist and political scientist Dr. Heinrich Rommen and the Great Books philosopher Mortimer J. Adler pointed out, shifting from the Intellect to the Will (from reason to faith) as the basis of the natural law leads straight to pure moral relativism and totalitarianism.

 • While at Notre Dame, we met briefly with Mr. John Dondanville, with whom the CESJ core group had worked to try and present a new vision for the future of Detroit, Michigan, a few years ago.
 We also met with some people from Cleveland who sounded interested in trying to do something in East Cleveland.